PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

   - Cannot use the stairs
   - Has a special access to the elevator

-Then, since we will simulate reality, we are going to implement physics features including gravity, solid walls, and a day/night cycle.
+Then, since we will simulate reality, we are going to implement physics features including gravity, solid walls, and time flow.

 On top of that will be different items and objects that the user will interact with.
 Those will be:
 - Furniture (+electric plugs, toilets...)